shipyardapp/Shipyard-Documentation/docs/tutorials/move-fleets.md

 ## Overview

-In this tutorial, you'll walk through the steps to move a fleet using Shipyard's [YAML Editor](../reference/fleets/yaml-editor.md).
+In this tutorial, you'll walk through the steps to move a fleet using Platform's [YAML Editor](../reference/fleets/yaml-editor.md).

 By the end of this tutorial, you'll be able to: